 Speak With Your Insurance Provider

 If you cannot afford your current health insurance plan, consider speaking with your insurance provider about it.
 You do not need to stop offering insurance completely.
 If you have had your plan for a long time, they are likely to suggest options that you may not have considered.
-Changing your insurance plan is a big decision, and you need the help of a licensed agent.

 Optimize Your Current Coverage